AI and Localization: How the Two Work Together

 Traditional localization process

-and a CAT (computer-assisted translation) software.
+In traditional localization, professional linguists typically work with detailed guidelines and a CAT (computer-assisted translation) software.
 The alternative to CAT tools is a TMS (translation management system).
 In both cases a file containing the content to translate is broken down in steps.
-At first for translating it, then for editing and at last for quality insurance.
+At first for translating it, then for editing and finally for quality assurance.
 Usually, different translators take care of different steps.

 It’s also important to be consistent in terms of style within the many steps of the process.
 Workers are directed by a manager, and utilize a common software where the files are propagated.